gsoldevila/nearby-server/README.md

 - Conversation channels are ephemeral, i.e. when the last user leaves a channel, the channel disappears.
 - When disconnecting from the server (e.g. client application stops running), users will automatically leave their open conversations.

 The server component is written in ES6 and relies on [Socket.io](https://socket.io/) for the client - server communication.
+Channel search and distance calculation is currently based on [geolib](https://www.npmjs.com/package/geolib).

 ### Installation
 In order to install and run *Nearby*, please clone this repository and run: